squattingmonk/nasher/README.md

 - `vcs`: the version control system to use when making new packages
     - default: `git`
     - supported: `none`, `git`
+- `removeUnusedAreas`: whether to prevent areas not present in the source files from being referenced in `module.ifo`.
+    - default: `true`
+    - note: you will want to disable this if you have some areas that are present in a hak or override and not the module itself.

 These options are meant to be separate from the package file (`nasher.cfg`) since they may depend on the user.